pinhoti national recreation trail / pinhoti millennium legacy trail

 AUGUST 10, 2006

 I submitted a question to Pete Conroy at the Environmental Policy and Information Center at Jacksonville State University about whether the Pinhoti is actually in the Appalachians.
-This page is a compilation of two email responses provided by Dr. Kelly Gregg, Geology Department Head at JSU:
+This page is a compilation of two email responses provided by Dr. Kelly Gregg, Geology Department at JSU:

 It is perfectly accurate to say that the Pinhoti runs through the Appalachians.
 Admittedly, the Trail is contained in the "Piedmont Physiographic Region", but this is just a sub-region of the Appalachian Highlands.